-Table 11 in the Marine Mammal Occurrence and Take Calculation and Estimation section, present the number of animals that could be exposed to received noise levels that may result in take by Level A harassment or Level B harassment from the Corps' proposed activities.
-Our analysis shows that 6 percent or less of the best population estimates of each affected stock could be taken.
-Additionally, the proposed test piles project is located near the pinniped haulout at the South Jetty.
-Therefore, it is likely that many of these takes will be repeated takes of the same animals over multiple days.
+Table 7 in the Marine Mammal Occurrence and Take Calculation and Estimation section presents the number of animals that could be exposed to received noise levels that may result in take by Level B harassment from the Corps' proposed activities.
+Our analysis shows that less than 25 percent of the Steller sea lion stock could be taken.
+Less than one percent of California sea lion and harbor seal stocks are expected to be taken.
+Given that numbers for Steller sea lions were derived from limited observation at Bonneville Dam, it is likely that many of these takes will be repeated takes of the same animals over multiple days.
 As such, the take estimate serves as a good estimate of instances of take, but is likely an overestimate of individuals taken, so actual percentage of stocks taken would be even lower.
+We also emphasize the fact that the lower Columbia River represents a very small portion of the stock's large range, which extends from southeast Alaska to southern California.
+It is unlikely that one quarter of the entire stock would travel in excess of 137 miles upstream to forage at Bonneville Dam on the Columbia River.